Vikki Slade: Political career

+In the 2015 general election, her campaign to succeed Annette Brooke was supported by Lord Oakeshott, coming second to Michael Tomlinson.
+She contested the seat again in 2017 and 2019, albeit coming second to Tomlinson each time.

 Slade was the leader of Bournemouth, Christchurch and Poole Council from 2023 until her resignation in July 2024.
 She previously served as leader from the 2019 election to September 2020.
 She was head of the "Three Towns Alliance" coalition.